 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

 Beginning French I and II or equivalent previous language experience required to take intermediate French.

-Students are strongly encouraged to study abroad.
-Up to 6 credits towards a French minor may be earned abroad and/or transferred from another college/university.
-Students who wish to apply more than 6 such credits to the French minor must petition the French faculty for approval.
-Decisions will be made on an individual basis.
+Students must complete a significant amount of coursework in French at UMM, but are also strongly encouraged to study abroad.
+In order to count study abroad toward the French major or minor, all students must procure formal approval of coursework from the French Discipline prior to departure.
+(Typically, no more than to 6 credits from study abroad may count towards the French minor.)
 No courses taught in English may count toward the French minor.
-No grades below C- are allowed.
+No grades below C- may count toward the French minor.
 Courses may not be taken S-N unless offered S-N only.
 A minimum GPA of 2.00 is required in the minor to graduate.
 The GPA includes all, and only, University of Minnesota coursework.
 Grades of "F" are included in GPA calculation until they are replaced.

 · FREN 2xxx

 · FREN 3xxx